Mesaimeer

-Mesaimeer (مسيمير) is a Qatari district in the municipality of Al Rayyan.
+Mesaimeer (مسيمير) is a district in the municipality of Al Rayyan, Qatar.
 Located south-west of Doha, it shares borders with the Doha Industrial Area to the east, Umm Al Seneem, Abu Hamour and Al Mamoura to the north-west, Al Thumama to the east, and Wadi Aba Saleel and Jery Musabbeh to the south-east.

 Etymology

 The district derives its name from the Arabic word musmar, meaning "nail".
 Regionally, the term musmar is used to describe dark-colored jagged stones with heads that resemble nails.
 As these stones are found abundantly in the area, it was decided that its name would reflect this feature.